Executive Director of Patient Support and Medical Assistance

 - File for your share of $30 billion in trust funds

 Shortly after retiring from his dental practice he was diagnosed with asbestos related lung cancer.
 He struggled with the disease for five years before dying.

 Background in Medical Science

-After graduating Oklahoma State University with a Master’s degree in science, I began working as a medical scientist for pharmaceutical research at major medical hospitals across the US with Merck and Pfizer.
+After graduating from Oklahoma State University with a Master’s degree in science, I began working as a medical scientist for pharmaceutical research at major medical hospitals across the US with Merck and Pfizer.
 Because of my experience in dealing with medical research and academic thought leaders, I was asked by Mesotheliona.net founder Rod De Llano to help him build a patient advocacy program that would help mesothelioma and lung cancer patients find appropriate medical care.

 Fighting for Mesothelioma Patients: “Most rewarding work of my career”